arturopala/buffer-and-slice/README.md

 Motivation
 ---

-Working directly with mutable arrays, even in Scala, is not always as simple as it could be.
+Working directly with mutable arrays, even in Scala, is not always as simple and efficient as it could be.
 While `Array` features Scala Collections API, the first reason to use arrays is to fully exploit its compactness and mutability for performance reasons.
 I've found it reasonable to have a separate, focused set of low-overhead tools dealing with an `Array`.

 Design
 ---

-This library provides two complementary abstractions: mutable `Buffer` and immutable lazy `Slice`.
+This library provides two complementary abstractions, two sides of the coin: mutable `Buffer` and immutable lazy `Slice`.

 - A `Buffer` role is to help easily build a growable array using mixed buffer- and stack- like APIs.